 - Idle Animation: Both brothers have a few: Impatiently staring at the screen, sprucing themselves with a mirror, or swatting flies.

 - Kevlard: Normal enemies can only take one hit before being knocked out, but the big fat guards take four hits to KO.
 It's rather easy to shoot them repeatedly if they're on their own, but in tighter places or alongside other guards, it's a totally different story.

-- Meaningful Name: The city of Badville, the crime-infested city where the game takes place.
+- Meaningful Name: The city of Badville (Badtown in Japanese versions), the crime-infested city where the game takes place.
 The Ultimate Genesis Collection description of the game even points out the unfortunate name.

 - Retired Badass: In the international versions of the game, Mobo and Robo are both retired former criminals — who have been brought out of retirement by the Police Chief of Badville in order to put their experience as burglars to good use by recovering evidence from crime scenes and ill-gotten gains from corrupt businesses/institutions.

 - Scarf of Asskicking: In all versions of the game, Mobo and Robo both wear snazzy white scarves.